zfortes/spl-szz/README.md

 # SPL-SZZ
-A software product line that implements the SZZ algorithm implemented in Go programming language
+SPL-SZZ - An implementation of the extensible SZZ algorithm.

 ### Requesitos